aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

   transition time.
 The resultant least action path has the highest transition probability and is associated with a particular transition time.
-| In this tutorial, we will showcase
+| In this tutorial, we will showcase how to
-- How to perform LAP
+- perform LAP
-- Visualize
+- visualize
   transition paths found by LAP on vectorfield
-- Heatmaps of pairwise
+- plot heatmaps of pairwise
   actions and transition times; transcriptomics factor ranking; RoC curve of priority scores